×

 Chief Operating Officer, Germany

-Victoria is a development professional based in Stuttgart with over 25 years of experience in consulting for both the public and private sectors, advising how to navigate and balance community, rights and stakeholder expectations with business imperatives.
+Victoria is a development professional based in Stuttgart with over 25 years of experience in consulting for both the public and private sectors.
+Specialising in advising on the intricate balance between community rights, stakeholder expectations, and business imperatives, she serves as the COO of CIG.

 Victoria has worked in over 30 countries around the globe.

-She has a MA degree in Law and Diplomacy from the Fletcher School of Law and Diplomacy at Tufts University and a BA in Diplomatic History at the University of Pennsylvania.
-Victoria is a dual citizen of the United States and Canada.
-She is a native English speaker, speaks German and French and basic Italian.
-Victoria currently resides in Germany.
+She has a MA degree in Law and Diplomacy from the Fletcher School of Law and Diplomacy at Tufts University and a BA in Diplomatic History from the University of Pennsylvania.
+A dual citizen of the United States and Canada, Victoria is fluent in English, German, and French, with basic proficiency in Italian.

 Suelen Haidar Ronchi